GraNNDis: Efficient Unified Distributed Training Framework for Deep GNNs on Large Clusters: Evaluation

-Some prior works introduce sampling-~\cite{bns_gcn} or staleness-~\cite{sancus} based methods to address the massive communication overhead of full-graph training.
-Therefore, we directly compare the training time and accuracy of \thiswork with previous methods in \cref{fig:sampling_stale}.
-CAGNET~\cite{cagnet} (CAG) reduces communication with partitioning strategies and broadcast communications, and Sancus~\cite{sancus} (SCS) uses staled historical embeddings.
-In addition, BNS-GCN~\cite{bns_gcn} (BNS) samples the communication to be around 10\% and uses stale activations.
-We directly compared \thiswork with the above three prior works on the Products and Reddit dataset while following the open-sourced code of~\cite{sancus}.
-We used three layers containing two GCN layers and a single FC layer with a hidden size of 256.
+Some prior works have introduced sampling-~\cite{bns_gcn} or staleness-~\cite{pipegcn,sancus} based methods to address the massive communication overhead of full-batch training.
+Sancus~\cite{sancus} (SCS) uses the staled historical embeddings.
+PipeGCN~\cite{pipegcn} (PIPE) overlaps the communication by computation through pipelining and uses the staled embeddings.
+BNS-GCN~\cite{bns_gcn} (BNS) samples the communication to be around 10\% and uses stale activations.
+Even though \thiswork does not involve any staleness, we directly compared \mempreload with \intersampling (FLX-EAS) to the methods described above.
+We used the Products and Reddit dataset using the open-sourced code of~\cite{sancus, pipegcn, bns_gcn} in \cref{fig:sampling_stale}.
+We used 3 layers containing 2 GCN layers and a single FC layer with a hidden size of 256.
+We fixed a learning rate of 0.01 and a dropout of 0.0 following~\cite{sancus}.

-As displayed in \cref{fig:sampling_stale}, the communication volume of broadcast-based methods (CAG and SCS) is large because it is proportional to the square of the total number of vertices.
-In contrast, the communication volume of all-to-all-based methods (BNS and GRD) is proportional to the total number of edges.
-Therefore, BNS-GCN and \thiswork provide more speedup over CAGNET on the Product dataset, which has a lower graph density (\#Edges/\#Vertices) than the Reddit dataset. \thiswork shows sufficient speedup over all prior works from 1.68$\times$ to 10.74$\times$.
-In addition, \thiswork provide higher and more stable accuracy compared to the baselines.
+As shown in \cref{fig:sampling_stale}, the communication volume of broadcast-based SCS is large because it is proportional to the square of the total number of vertices.
+By contrast, the communication volume of all-to-all-based methods (PIPE, BNS, and FLX-EAS) is proportional to the total number of edges.
+Therefore, those works provide more speedup over SCS on the Product dataset, which has a lower graph density (\#Edges/\#Vertices) than the Reddit dataset. \thiswork (FLX-EAS) shows sufficient speedup over all prior works, with values ranging from 1.45$\times$ to 28.04$\times$ because they suffer from the slow inter-server communication.
+Further, \thiswork provides the same or more stable accuracy than the baselines.